connorjs/connorjs/SetUpGuide.md

 0. Confirm that `/usr/local/bin/zsh` is the value for "Login shell"
 0. Click "OK" and then click the lock icon again to lock it

+### Theme

+I use [Powerlevel9k](https://github.com/bhilburn/powerlevel9k) for my theme (prompt).
+All customizations can be found and edited in [powerlevel9k.zsh](./.zsh_custom/powerlevel9k.zsh), except for setting the mode (for fonts) which is set in the main [.zshrc file](./.zshrc).
+Here are a couple of callouts related to the default configuration.

+- The prompt is specially configured to handle iTerm's "prompt marks".
+If you have an earlier version of iTerm or wish to not use the prompt marks, you may need to edit some of the settings in the `powerleve9k.zsh` file.
+The comments should be descriptive enough to assist you.
+- The `dir` segment is configured to identify projects by `.idea` rather than the more common `.git`.
+This can be easily updated to whatever value you prefer.
+- The battery levels are pretty customizable which is nice.
+See [powerlevel9k's documentation](https://github.com/bhilburn/powerlevel9k#battery) or read the comments in `powerleve9k.zsh`.

 ---

  <sup id='f1'>1</sup> *Note: This is only formally tested once on a MacBook Pro running macOS High Sierra (beta 7).
 However, I did complete similar set-ups on a MacBook Pro running macOS Sierra and an Amazon Linux box running ???.* [↩](#r1)